Regular procedure

 A judicial appeal can be introduced with a petition before the CALL against all negative decisions of the CGRS within 30 days.[50]
 When the applicant is being detained in a specific place in view of their removal from the territory (a place as described in art.
 74/8 and 74/9 of the Aliens act), the time limit to appeal is reduced to 10 days, and to 5 days if a detained person appeals against an inadmissibility decision after a subsequent application for international protection.[51]
 The time limit is also reduced to 10 days for appeals against inadmissibility decisions after subsequent applications for international protection of other applicants (see Admissibility procedure: Appeal), and for appeals in cases in which the CGRS has applied the accelerated procedure (see Accelerated procedure: Appeal).

-Since March 2022, the appeal petition can be introduced both by registered letter and digitally through the application ‘J-BOX’.[54]
-The Royal Decree of 21 November 2021, introducing this digital communication system in the procedures before the CALL, makes it possible for parties to send all procedural documents (petition, note with remarks, synthesis memoir, additional notes…) both digitally and by registered letter.
-In accelerated and suspension procedures in cases of ‘extremely urgent necessity’, procedural documents can, as of 1 March, only be directed to the CALL through either the digital system or by deposing the documents physically at the clerk service of the CALL against receipt, excluding the previously habitual possibility of sending these documents by fax.[55]
-For detention applicants, the petition’s introduction remains possible in the hands of the director of the detention facility.[56]
-Finally, the Royal Decree allows the CALL to send procedural documents (such as invitations for hearings, judgements, …) to the parties through J-BOX.[57]
-The CALL has communicated on its website that when the applicant is assisted by a lawyer who has a J-BOX account, it will preferably send all procedural documents digitally through J-BOX.[58]
+Since March 2022, the appeal petition can be introduced both by registered letter and digitally through the application ‘J-BOX’.[52]
+The Royal Decree of 21 November 2021, introducing this digital communication system in the procedures before the CALL, makes it possible for parties to send all procedural documents (petition, note with remarks, synthesis memoir, additional notes, etc) both digitally and by registered letter.
+In accelerated and suspension procedures in cases of ‘extremely urgent necessity’, procedural documents can only be directed to the CALL through either the digital system or by deposing the documents physically at the clerk service of the CALL against receipt, and can no longer be sent by fax.[53]
+For applicants in detention, the petition’s introduction remains possible in the hands of the director of the detention facility.[54]
+Finally, the Royal Decree allows the CALL to send procedural documents (such as invitations for hearings, judgements, etc) to the parties through J-BOX.[55]
+When the applicant is assisted by a lawyer who has a J-BOX account, the CALL preferably sends all procedural documents digitally through J-BOX.[56]

 Effects of the appeal